 Artists Worth Checking Out: Lori Mechem blends great Christmas melodies

-Anderson, Indiana native who makes the home of Amy Grant and 2005 Playboy Playmate Tiffany Fallon Rooney today in Nashville, Tennessee–Lori Mechem has definitely made her piano add to the magic and wonder of the holiday season.
+Anderson, Indiana native who makes Nashville, Tennessee home (the same place where you can find fellow Christmas/religious music pop star Amy Grant and 2005 Playboy Playmate Tiffany Fallon Rooney).
+Lori Mechem has definitely made her piano add to the magic and wonder of the holiday season.

 I first heard of her 2005 Brazilian Christmas album in 2011 and it was around that time, she paid tribute to the Vince Guaraldi Trio with the world famous Christmas is Coming–A Tribute to A Charlie Brown Christmas.